 Common Admission Test (CAT) is an all India Entrance test conducted by IIMs.
 The Indian Institutes of Management (IIMs) started this exam and is a pre-requisite for selecting students for their business administration programs.
 This computer-based test is conducted by the Indian Institutes of Management (IIMs) for admission to their 2-year full time postgraduate programs in management.
 Other Indian business schools like IITs, FMS, S P Jain, MDI, and NITIE also accept CAT scores as part of their selection process.

-For reference purpose, refer the below table with the details as per CAT 2016 :
+Refer the below table with the details as per CAT 2021:

 Apart from the CAT, an MBA aspirant may need to take a few more entrance tests based on the list of B-Schools one is planning to apply to.
 Some of the important B-School entrance tests are XAT, IIFT, NMAT, SNAP, TISS-NET, CET (Mah), CMAT, MAT and ATMA.
 These tests are generally unpredictable in their structure and composition.
 Whilst the objective of the test to assess the students’ aptitude in the broad areas of Quantitative, Verbal, Logical and Analytical Reasoning remains unchanged, the same cannot be said about the weightage given to each area.
 Increasingly, many institutes are also testing the students’ awareness of current affairs and general knowledge.
 The two prime requirements to beat these tests are (a) a really thorough knowledge of each basic area and (b) a consciously cultivated ability to think on one’s feet.
 Find below the test structure analysis of the latest edition of each of the above tests: